Preliminary Exam Procedures and Guidelines

 - Apply to graduate in DukeHub if also planning to get the A.M. en route to the PhD.
 Notify the DGSA of your plans.)

 Your preliminary exam committee is normally made up of 4 to 5 faculty members, including:

-- 2 to 3 professors/primary readers in the major field and
+- 3 professors/primary readers in the major field and

 - 1 professor/primary reader in each minor field.

 A maximum of 6 committee members is allowed.
 At least 2 members of the committee must be faculty members in the Graduate Program in Religion unless otherwise approved by the DGS.
 A majority of committee members must be from Duke.

 When you begin preparation for the preliminary exams, you must create a reading list in consultation with your primary advisor and other committee members.
 Some fields have